Berlin, Germany, International

 Satch Hoyt, born in London of British and African-Jamaican ancestry, is currently living and working in Berlin, Germany.
+He was awarded a residency at the Joan Mitchell Center through a partnership with Prospect.4.
 He makes sculptures and installations accompanied with sound, as well as paintings and drawings.
 There is a dichotomy in the genres that define two sides of the same coin: a dual and complementary reflection on the African Diaspora and its multi-fold consequences.
 The sculptural trope in Hoyt’s work addresses the facts on the ground, so to speak, of black experience, while the drawings tap into a spirit of fantasy, refuge, and transcendence - they are vehicles for an imaginative journey beyond the obduracy and oppressiveness of history.
 With regards to his musical accomplishments, Satch Hoyt has composed a number of songs with Grace Jones; noteworthy, is 7 Day Weekend which is on the triple platinum soundtrack album of the Eddie Murphy movie Boomerang.